navy1978/retrorun/README.md

 swanstation_GPU_Renderer = Software

 ````
 (*) Pay attention to the parameter names, as they follow the naming convention of the core.
 For example, in some distributions, the Flycast core is named Reicast.
-In such cases, parameters should be prefixed accordingly—e.g., 'flycast_threaded_rendering' should be renamed to 'reicast_threaded_rendering'.
+In such cases, parameters should be prefixed accordingly—e.g., 'flycast_threaded_rendering' should be renamed to 'reicast_threaded_rendering'.<br>

 ## Conclusion

-RetroRun delivers a streamlined and optimized gaming experience for Anbernic devices, offering enhanced performance, simplified configuration, and broad core compatibility.
+RetroRun delivers a streamlined and optimized gaming experience for Anbernic devices, offering enhanced performance, simplified configuration, and broad core compatibility.  <br>

-For more details or to contribute, visit the [GitHub repository](https://github.com/navy1978/retrorun).
+For more details or to contribute, visit the [GitHub repository](https://github.com/navy1978/retrorun).  <br>

 ### Development History
 RetroRun was initially developed by **OtherCrashOverride** until 2020.
-Since 2021, development has been continued and maintained by **navy1978**.
+Since 2021, development has been continued and maintained by **navy1978**.  <br>

 ### Special Thanks
-A heartfelt thanks to:
+A heartfelt thanks to:  <br>
-**Cebion, Christian_Haitian, dhwz, madcat1990, and Szalik** for their contributions and support.
+**Cebion, Christian_Haitian, dhwz, madcat1990, and Szalik** for their contributions and support.  <br>